vedph/cadmus_core/Doc/core.md

 - `config`: components related to the system configuration.
 - `layers`: components related to the text layers.
 These are a type of parts specialized in handling metatextual data, i.e. data strictly connected to a specific portion of a base text.
 - `storage`: components related to the underlying storage system.
-These are all abstractions, virtually independent from a specific storage technology.
+These are all abstractions, virtually independent from any specific storage technology.

 ## (A) Core